exakat/exakat/docs/Rules.rst

 ####################

 The following functions are deprecated.
-Whatever the version you are using, it is recommended to stop using them and replace them with a durable equivalent.
+It is recommended to stop using them now and replace them with a durable equivalent.

-Functions may be still usable : they generate warning that help you track their usage.
-Watch your logs, and target any deprecated warning.
-This way, you won't be stuck when the function is actually removed.
+Note that these functions may be still usable : they generate warning that help tracking their usage in the log.
+To eradicate their usage, watch the logs, and update any deprecated warning.
+This way, the code won't be stuck when the function is actually removed from PHP.

 .. code-block:: php